Studies have also found a higher level of Vitamin A and E in grass-fed beef compared to grain-fed beef (12).

 Research has found grass-fed beef to contain about twice as much CLA compared to grain-fed beef (17).

-CLA has been shown to be helpful for reducing fat mass, supporting metabolic health, and lowering the risk for many diseases, including type 2 diabetes (18,19).
+CLA has been shown to be helpful for reducing fat mass, supporting metabolic health, and lowering the risk for many diseases (18,19).

 Grass-fed beef tends to be leaner compared to grain-fed beef, so it often has a meatier taste.

 It may also have a more “gamey” taste compared to grain-fed beef.